 - The institution is listed as a performance site on a PHS grant or contract, either foreign or domestic, AND award of the grant or contract is imminent.

-IACUC approval is not required of foreign grantees; however, OLAW encourages foreign grantees to use the standards in the Guide for the Care and Use of Laboratory Animals
+IACUC approval is not required of foreign recipient; however, OLAW encourages foreign recipient to use the standards in the Guide for the Care and Use of Laboratory Animals

 (Guide).
 The Guide is recognized worldwide as a resource for laboratory animal research facilities.

-When the grantee is a domestic institution and performance sites are foreign (i.e., domestic grant with a foreign component), PHS Policy requirements are applicable.
-Accordingly, the prime domestic grantee remains responsible for animal activity conducted at the foreign site and must provide verification of IACUC approval (i.e., certification that the activity as conducted at the foreign performance site is acceptable to the prime grantee).
-The prime grantee IACUC may accept, as its own, the approval of a foreign organization's IACUC; however, the prime grantee IACUC remains responsible for the review.
+When the recipient is a domestic institution and performance sites are foreign (i.e., domestic grant with a foreign component), PHS Policy requirements are applicable.
+Accordingly, the prime domestic recipient remains responsible for animal activity conducted at the foreign site and must provide verification of IACUC approval (i.e., certification that the activity as conducted at the foreign performance site is acceptable to the prime recipient).
+The prime recipient IACUC may accept, as its own, the approval of a foreign organization's IACUC; however, the prime recipient IACUC remains responsible for the review.
 Additionally, the foreign site must obtain a Foreign Assurance as described above.

 For further guidance and contact information, please see the OLAW homepage at /grants/olaw/olaw.htm.